How To Draught Proof Your Front Door

 Start by slowly running your hand around the frame edge to see if you can feel cold air.
 If you can’t, then your door is probably sealed fine and you may not need to worry about this step.
 Next, you can check any accessories.
 These may include the keyhole, letterbox or cat flaps.
 If you feel cold air coming through make a note and look at the corresponding section below to see how you can draught proof your door.

-Steps To Take To Draught Proofing Your Door
+Best Ways To Draught Proof Your Front Door

 Following these simple steps can help to prevent draughts from entering your home through a door.
 They could also reduce your energy bills and improve the thermal efficiency of your home.